nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Adding a group: `addcg`

-Adds a group to a particular tutorial class
+Adds a group to a particular tutorial class in ClassMATE.

 Format: `addcg c/CLASS_CODE type/GROUP_TYPE gn/GROUP_NUMBER`